HumanRemainsDL/HRDL/CCM/ccm_guidance.md

 - _ccm_spaces_base_ - this layer provides the underpinning spatial layout and default styles.

 - _ccm_room_outline_ - this is a mirror layer of the above, to allow for heatmapping or similar visualisation techniques distinct from the core spatial layout.
+By default all the values are set to show a shaded grid - and it is advised that this layer be toggled off when a map is first generated.

 - _ccm_points_ - this layer provides a fixed corresponding point feature for each conceptual space, manually arranged to provide optimum visibility against spatial labels.